The Housewife (film)

-Starring Naomi Watts, Tye Sheridan, Michael Imperioli, and Luke Evans, The Housewife is an upcoming American drama film directed by Ben Shirinian in his directorial debut, from a script by Alyssa Hill.
+The Housewife is an American drama film directed by Ben Shirinian in his feature directorial debut, from a script by Alyssa Hill.
+It stars Naomi Watts, Tye Sheridan, Michael Imperioli, Luke Evans, Lena Olin and Debi Mazar.

+It had its world premiere at the 2026 Toronto International Film Festival.

 Storyline

-Young New York Times journalist tracks down a potential Nazi officer living secretly in Queens, New York.
+A young New York Times journalist tracks down a potential Nazi officer living secretly in Queens, New York.
 But when he befriends the suspect's elegant and charming wife, the implications of his investigation become much more unsettling.